openstack/ironic/doc/source/drivers/ilo.rst

 * When boot mode capability is not configured:

+  - If config variable ``default_boot_mode`` in ``[ilo]`` section of ironic configuration file is set to either 'bios' or 'uefi', then iLO drivers use that boot mode for provisioning the baremetal ProLiant servers.

   - If the pending boot mode is set on the node then iLO drivers use that boot mode for provisioning the baremetal ProLiant servers.